DweHoang04/Robot_Vision/README.md

 3. **Lower spin image resolution**: Smaller images for faster correlation
 4. **Enable early termination**: Stop RANSAC when good solution found

-## Research Paper Implementation
+## References

-This implementation follows the methodology described in:
+This implementation is based on the methodology described in:

-"3D object detection and pose estimation from depth image for robotic bin picking"
+**"3D object detection and pose estimation from depth image for robotic bin picking"**
+*2014 IEEE International Conference on Automation Science and Engineering (CASE)*
+Date of Conference: 18-22 August 2014
+DOI: 10.1109/CoASE.2014.6899489
+Publisher: IEEE
+Conference Location: New Taipei, Taiwan

 ### Key Equations Implemented